Fractional Chern insulator states in an isolated flat band of zero Chern number: Conclusion and discussion

+Our finding provides an example that the FCI could emerge from isolated trivial band.
+More importantly, we demonstrate a convincing scenario that, in an exactly flat $C=0$ band, due to the coordination of quantum metric and Berry curvature, the partially filled carriers might prefer to avoid the sharp peak of quantum metric and Berry curvature while occupying the rest of the BZ.
+Given the nearly ``ideal'' conditions away from the peaks of the quantum metric and Berry curvature ($\Gamma$ point in our case), the FCI emerges.
+This scenario has a prominent particle-hole dependence, which is supported by the FCIs at $\nu_\mathrm{F}=2/3$ and the trivial states at $\nu_\mathrm{F}=1/3$.
+According to our analysis, the sharpness of the quantum geometry might also be important, since the ground state at $\nu_\mathrm{F}=2/3$ becomes the trivial CDW at smaller $\eta$ with less sharp peaks in the quantum geometric quantities.

-Our finding is an example that fractional quantum Hall states can exist in a system that does not host integer quantum Hall state.
-All integer fillings of this anisotropic dice lattice are trivial insulators.
-The combination of the obtained fractionally quantized Hall conductivity, ground state degeneracy, and the filling factor also suggests that the emergence of the FCIs from the isolated trivial flat band is not relevant to the band-folding Hall-crystal scenarios~\cite{ Dong2024_AHC_graphene, Lu2025_EQAH_graphene, Waters2025_CI_fractional_filling_pentalayer_graphene, Sheng2024_QAHC_mote2, Lu2025_FQAHC}.
+Besides, the combination of the obtained fractionally quantized Hall conductivity, ground state degeneracy, and the filling factor also suggests that the emergence of the FCIs from the isolated trivial flat band is not relevant to the band-folding Hall-crystal scenarios~\cite{ Dong2024_AHC_graphene, Lu2025_EQAH_graphene, Waters2025_CI_fractional_filling_pentalayer_graphene, Sheng2024_QAHC_mote2, Lu2025_FQAHC}.
 In such fractional Hall crystals, the CDW order leads to the formation of renormalized minibands in the folded BZ which can have nontrivial band topology, and partial filling of such Chern minibands leads to the formation of FQAH states~\cite{Lu2025_FQAHC}.
 This can not be the case here, for two-fold reasons.
 First, from the band-folding perspective, since the CDW here (at small $\eta$) triples the unit cell and the original filling of the isolated band is $2/3$, the effective filling in the folded BZ should be an integer and the corresponding total Chern number of the filled minibands should also be an integer, not possible for the observed fractionally quantized Hall conductivity~\cite{Xie2021_topological_CDW_TBG, Polshyn2022_topological_CDW, Su2025_TEC_graphene, Sheng2024_QAHC_mote2, Lu2025_FQAHC}.
-Second, if there is coexisting CDW, the ground-state degeneracy would be enlarged~\cite{kourtis_symmetry_2018, Lu2024_FQAHS}, being the product of the topological and CDW degeneracies, but we only observe 3-fold degeneracy in the FCIs here.
+Second, if there is coexisting CDW, the ground-state degeneracy would be enlarged~\cite{Kourtis2014_pinball, kourtis_symmetry_2018, Lu2024_FQAHS, Lu2025_gapless_roton}, being the product of the topological and CDW degeneracies, but we only observe 3-fold degeneracy in the FCIs here.
 Therefore, we conclude that the emergence of FCIs here is a radically new scenario, where band topology is not a precondition for the emergence of many-body topological order.